 Protocols: OpenVPN, IKEv2/IPsec and emerging options

 If you want to maximize speed for streaming or gaming, you’ll often switch to the OpenVPN UDP or WireGuard-equivalent mode when Norton provides it.
 For strict security on unstable networks, IKEv2/IPsec is a reliable fallback that maintains encryption with quick re-authentication.
-One click vpn edge
+Is edge vpn safe: a comprehensive guide to edge VPN safety, security, privacy, and performance 2026

 Data protection in transit, not at rest